rogerpurgimon/loopstorm/README.md

 The code also requires some essential requirements such as imports, for instance, there is AudioExtractor.py, a script from which we obtain the MFCCs from the slices given by the onset detector.
 In this case, we mainly need NumPy and Essentia, which is the tool we are going to use the most in terms of developing the automatic slicing with the onset detection method and in order to compute the Mel-Frequency Cepstrum coefficients.

-Nonetheless, other scripts need different imports from libraries like SciPy [16], IPython in order to play the audios, Scikit-learn or Matplotlib that will be useful in the development process to test all the implementations.
+Nonetheless, other scripts need different imports from libraries like SciPy, IPython in order to play the audios, Scikit-learn or Matplotlib that will be useful in the development process to test all the implementations.
 And PyQt5 in order to visualize the interface.
 All the specific versions of each library are specified in the requirements.txt file.

 In order to make the installation of these libraries and packages easier, all of them are in a requirements.txt with the minimum version necessary.